Table of Contents

 If you can’t work with a website on your computer (even with the solutions you added), don’t give up.
 Switching to a different browser might do the trick.

 A browser is your gateway to the web, and plenty of developers have stepped up to make tools for the visually impaired.
-Most of these tools don’t require a fee.
+Most of these tools do not require a fee.
 You could try:

 - Mozilla.
 The Firefox browser is run by volunteer programmers, and it’s infinitely customizable.
 The MozBraille extension transforms your computer or phone into a screen reader.
 Select from Braille or voice outputs.
 You can also ask the browser to make characters bigger.